chrismeeky/agromall/README.md

 ### REST API Docs

 The Api documentation is done using Postman.
-View [Agromall API Documentation](https://documenter.getpostman.com/view/9168340/Szt7AqcZ?version=latest#e8985772-9faf-4e2f-bc63-967ad29b222f)
+View [Agromall API Documentation](https://documenter.getpostman.com/view/9168340/Szt7AqcZ)

+### Mockup design

+The mock-up design of the front end is done using figma.
+View the mock-up design [Agromall mockup](https://documenter.getpostman.com/view/9168340/Szt7AqcZ)

-### Heroku Link
+### Backend Link

-The app is hosted on Heroku.com.
-Open [Agromall APP](https://agromall.herokuapp.com) to make your requests
+The the backend of the app is hosted on Heroku.com.
+Open [Agromall APP](http://agromall-back.herokuapp.com) to make your requests

+### Frontend Link

+The frontend of the application is live and hosted on firebase.
+Open [Agromall APP](https://agromall-1eaba.firebaseapp.com/) to open the application

 ### JWT Authentication